 - Fishing memberships - must be a current member to fish, see Contact for reaching the office for more information (might also look at the current Dues for cost information).

-- Catch and Release fishing (no bait) - Nokomis and Shagwa.
+- Catch and Release fishing (no bait, must use single barbless hooks) - Nokomis and Shagwa.

-Lakes - following are in-depth overviews of each lake, highlighting their history, fishery description, specific facts (location, size, etc.), and a topographic map of the lake.
+Lakes - following are in-depth overviews of each lake, highlighting their history, fishery description, topographic map, and specific facts (location, size, etc.).

 Species: "All" includes Rainbows, Browns, Cutbows, Palominos, and if available - Brooks or Cutthroats.
 Grass Carp are stocked in all lakes.